michael-sloma/PADKP/README.md

 #### Raiders
 * Wait until you see a tell that looks like this: `Soandso tells the raid, '!Bids Open Cloak of Flames || TELLS TO ME'`
 * Send a tell to that player.
 Send the item link, then your bid.
 Follow this format: `/t Soandso Cloak of Flames 50`
+* If you send repeated bids for the same item, the LAST one is the one that counts.
 * Make sure you use the *item link* in your tell.
 You don't technically have to, but doing so will ensure your spelling and spacing was right.
 * Good luck!